pontem-network/liquidswap-widget/README.md

 - [ ] Add example with plain JS.
 - [ ] Expand token list.
 - [ ] Add MSafe wallet support.
+- [ ] Integrate widget to Pontem wallet.

 See the [open issues](https://github.com/pontem-network/liquidswap-sdk/issues) for a full list of proposed features (and known issues).